Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Balancing:
 - Reduced the number of employees added by the clinic and hospital PM to match the reduction for the government administration building.
+- Tried to rebalance the Morgenröte Mobilization Options.

 Fixes:
 - Architectural Splendour can be done only once.